-Some of our current students are getting their doctorate, in genetics research, in labs outside our core program- We support accepting students from these labs, as we recognize the reach of genetics/genomics into many related fields.
+Some of our current students are getting their doctorate, in genetics research, in labs outside our program.
+We support sending students to these labs, but each request must be made on an individual basis to ensure that the proposed research and mentoring meet the educational mission of the Graduate Program in Genetics and Genomics.
 New faculty members are actively being recruited into the program.